pinot-contrib/pinot-docs/developers/advanced/ingestion-level-aggregations.md

 The current changes are backward compatible, so no need to change your table config unless you need a different aggregation function.

-### Offline data aggregation
+### Does this config work for offline data?

 Ingestion Aggregation only works for realtime ingestion.
 For offline data, the offline process needs to generate the aggregates separately.

+### Why do all metrics need to be aggregated?

+If a metric isn't aggregated then it will result in more than one row per unique set of dimensions.